-During the test, including [1] h after the test, the battery system shall exhibit no evidence of
+During the test, including [1] h after the test, the battery system shall exhibit no evidence of a) of undefined visible venting d) explosion.

 - b) battery enclosure rupture (no degradation of protection degree)

-- c) fire

-- d) explosion.

-For [RESS] using high voltage the isolation resistance measured at the end of the test shall maintain high voltage to ground isolation no less than 100 Ω /Volt.
+For [RESS] using high voltage the isolation resistance measured at the end of the test shall maintain high voltage to ground isolation no less than 100 $\Omega$ /Volt.